 Bonnie Berk, Director, Communications

 Bonnie Berk joined the Center for Children’s Advocacy in 2000.
-Her work at the Center includes marketing, communications, event and seminar management, media relations, website and social networks.
+Her work at the Center includes marketing, communications, event and seminar/webinar management, media relations, website and social networks.
 She is responsible for the Center’s print and online media and works with the development team to coordinate donor communications efforts.
 Prior to joining the Center, Bonnie held a managerial position in Emery Air Freight’s marketing department; and oversaw fine arts auction catalog production at Sotheby’s New York office.
 She has a background in marketing and design and holds a BFA.
 Bonnie’s marketing work at Emery Air Freight won her an Effie Award for clear, creative and effective advertising.